Samiddha99/GoHealthy/README.md

 This solution will solve the **fifth problem** - that is ***The accident victims die due to not getting medical help at the right time.***

+<h6>NOTE:</h6>The features on the website is not able to solve the whole problem totally.
+The features just give a relief to the people and help the people.
+And may reduce the number of death at a lower rate.<br>When Government will focus on these issues, only then the problem will solve totally.

 # Work Flow
 ## Work Flow 1
 ![Work Flow 1](WorkFlow-1.png)